- This page, AP 628: Resolution of Disputes at the Office of Appeals, is offered by

 Typically, the appeals officer will begin the Conference or Hearing by summarizing the contested issues, and then asking the taxpayer to present its case.
 The appeals officer also may pose questions to the taxpayer.
 If the appeals officer requests additional information from the taxpayer, a date will be set by which the information must be submitted to the Office of Appeals to be considered in connection with the appeal.

 An appeals officer will prepare a settlement recommendation for review either by the Settlement Review Board or by the Director and a Deputy Director of the Office of Appeals depending upon the issues presented and the amount in dispute.
-The Settlement Review Board consists of the Senior Deputy Commissioner (or his designee, the Taxpayer Advocate), the General Counsel, and the Deputy Commissioner of the Resolution Division.
+The Settlement Review Board consists of the Taxpayer Advocate, the General Counsel, and the Deputy Commissioner of the Resolution Division.

 The review process is designed to confirm whether a matter is appropriate for settlement consideration, and if so, to authorize an appeals officer to pursue settlement on specified terms.
 The settlement recommendation is a confidential internal process and is discussed without the participation of the taxpayer or the Audit Division (if the appeal includes a pending audit).

-After a settlement recommendation has been reviewed and settlement terms approved, the appeals officer will contact the taxpayer or the designated representative to discuss the case and attempt to secure disposition of the controversy consistent with the terms established during the review.
+After a settlement recommendation has been reviewed and settlement terms approved, the appeals officer will contact the taxpayer or the designated representative to discuss the case and attempt to resolve the controversy consistent with the terms established during the review.